ali-a2225/cicd/Challenges/Challenge 1/README.md

 - create a basic application
 - create a Docker file
+- push Dockerfile and application to GitHub
-- push Dockerfile to DockerHub or ECS
+- create workflow using GitHub actions that builds and pushes a Docker image to DockerHub or ECS
 - set the PAT token in your secrets
-- create workflow that pushes GitHub actions, don't do it manually